risingwavelabs/risingwave/java/connector-node/README.md

 java -classpath "./libs/*" com.risingwave.connector.ConnectorService
 ```

-Sometimes, you need to speficy the shared library path.
+Sometimes, you need to specify the shared library path.
 For example, when program want to run class related to java-binding, they need to call shared library file.
 If not, it will throw exception when running.
 You need:

 ```
 RISINGWAVE_ROOT=$(git rev-parse --show-toplevel)